posit-dev/positron/positron/comms/README.md

 ### Step 5: Prepare Branches

-Create new branches in all three repositories (`positron`, `positron-python`, and `amalthea`).
+Create new branches in both repositories (`positron` and `ark`).
 Commit your changes to each branch.

 ### Step 6: Merge

-Once PRs have been approved on each branch, coordinate a merge of all three branches together.
-A convenient way to do this is to include the submodule bump (`positron-python`) and ark version bump (`amalthea`) as changes in your `positron` PR, so that all the changes land in Positron at the same time.
+Once PRs have been approved on each branch, coordinate a merge of both branches.
+A convenient way to do this is to include the ark version bump in your `positron` PR, so that all the changes land in Positron at the same time.